anarchitech/muforth-anarchitech/README.md

-New users might want to watch or clone this repository, as it actively tries to identify and offer solutions for tripping points or omissions that have not yet been incorporated into the master repository above.
+New users might want to watch or clone this repository, as it actively tries to identify and offer solutions for tripping points or omissions that have not yet been incorporated into the [upstream repository](https://github.com/nimblemachines/muforth).

 A case in point until **very** recently: